0xFireball/xamarin-android-linux/README.md

 ## Why?

 Xamarin has stated that there are no plans to officially support Linux.
-However, since they open sourced Xamarin, recently they have added support for building on Linux!
+However, since Xamarin was open sourced, the developers have made it possible to manually install Xamarin.Android, and with some tweaking we can get full debugging support in Rider!

 ## Let's start